List of countries | Ranking

 Population distribution

-the most populous Palestinian communities in the West Bank are located in the central ridge and western half of its territory; Jewish settlements are located throughout the West Bank, the most populous in the Seam Zone -- between the 1949 Armistice Line and the separation barrier -- and around Jerusalem
+The most populous Palestinian communities are primarily located in the central ridge and western half of the West Bank.
+Jewish settlements are also present, particularly in the Seam Zone and around Jerusalem.
+Urbanization

-note: data represent Gaza Strip and the West Bank
+Note: Data represent both the Gaza Strip and the West Bank.
+Sex ratio

 0-14 years: 1.05 male(s)/female